The-Lounge/TheLounge/README.md

 Before you run the app for the first time, you will need to setup or local configuration.
 To do so, follow the instructions in `config/local_template.js`.
-You will also need to execute a build of the app, by running `npm run build` prior to starting the app.
+You will also need to execute a build of the app, by running `grunt build-dev` prior to starting the app.

 To start the Sails server, you need to run `npm run devStart`.
 This command points to a script defined in `package.json` that runs the server.
 Executing `npm start` will run the app in production mode.